IntersectAustralia/hcsvlab-docs/WebApp.md

 * You have a fresh CentOS machine.
 * You have a non-root user account on this machine with sudo privileges.
 We used "devel".
 * You are logged in as this user and are in the home directory.
+* You have a github account and have set up ssh keys (see https://help.github.com/articles/generating-ssh-keys )

 ### Setup